opentok/Opentok-.NET-SDK/README.md

 ### Creating Sessions

-To create an OpenTok Session, call the `OpenTok` instance's `CreateSession(string location, MediaMode mediaMode, ArchiveMode archiveMode)` method.
+To create an OpenTok Session, call the `OpenTok` instance's `CreateSession(string location, MediaMode mediaMode, ArchiveMode archiveMode)` or `CreateSessionAsync(string location, MediaMode mediaMode, ArchiveMode archiveMode)` method.
 Each of the parameters are optional and can be omitted if not needed.
 They are:

 - `string location` : An IPv4 address used as a location hint. (default: "")